Which Makes Faster Pit Stops, F1 Cars Or NASCAR Cars?

-To begin with, in Formula 1 there is no refuelling during pit stops, something that happens in other popular categories such as Indy car and NASCAR.
-Therefore, cars come into the pits simply to exchange all four tires and leave soon thereafter.
-Although it may sound like something simple to do, it is truly not; there can be up to 19 people involved in a simple tire exchange.
+A primary reason is that there is no refueling allowed during pit stops in Formula 1, a procedure that happens in other popular series such as IndyCar and NASCAR.
+Therefore, F1 cars come into the pits simply to exchange all four tires and leave soon thereafter.
+Although changing tires may sound simple, it is not; there can be up to 19 people involved in a simple tire exchange.
 Formula 1 teams have three people for each tire, one to operate a pneumatic gun, one to remove the used tire, and one to put in the new one.
-The car needs to be lifted for the change to happen, and so there are a couple of individuals responsible for doing it.
-You also have people responsible for taking care of the front wing, other possible damages, and even possible fires!
+The car needs to be lifted for the change to happen, and so there are jack operators responsible for lifting it.
+Crew members are responsible for adjusting the front wing, repairing damage, and extinguishing tires.

 Looking at both pit stops, while Formula 1’s looks almost robotic, NASCAR’s pit stops look like organized chaos.
 The smaller pit crews and additional jobs that need to be performed in NASCAR make their pit stops last much longer than in Formula 1.

 The number of pit stops taken in a race will depend on weather conditions, track conditions, tire strategy, and overall race development.
 In Formula 1, under normal conditions, a car will normally stop once or twice in a race.
 In NASCAR, that number is significantly higher, with drivers stopping between four to twelve times.
 Some variables include race length and overall race development.